sacosent/FastAPI-in-Delta/README.md

-# Deploy a FastAPI App to Deta Space with PHIRO 🔥🔥
+# Deploy a FastAPI App to Deta Space

 We're excited to share our first open project on GitHub, a FastAPI application deployed on a public server in Deta Space.
 Whether you're a seasoned developer or a passionate newcomer, this guide will help you deploy your own FastAPI app effortlessly.
-Let's turn your innovative ideas into reality! 🔥

-## Why Deta Space? 🔥
+## 🔥 Why Deta Space?

 In the spirit of PHIRO's mission, we're always on the lookout for accessible and sustainable tech solutions.
 Deta Space offers a free and reliable platform to deploy your applications, perfect for those late-night ideas when you just have to build one more to-do app.
 No more worrying about Heroku's pricing changes—Deta Space has got you covered.

-## Setting Up Deta Space 🔥
+## 🔥 Setting Up Deta Space

 First, you'll need to install the [Space CLI](https://deta.space/docs/en/build/fundamentals/space-cli/).